Skip to content

 How can we prevent condensation on a cooled surface (Floor, Radiant Panel in wall or ceiling) in real life?

-There is 2 ways of resetting chilled water supply temperature versus dew point temperature of ambient air in a way to keep the surface temperature of cooled surface (either floor, wall panel or ceiling panel) few degrees above dew point temperature.
+There is two automatic ways of resetting chilled water supply temperature versus dew point temperature of ambient air in a way to keep the surface temperature of cooled surface (either floor, wall panel or ceiling panel) few degrees above dew point temperature.

 TDPR-01 Controller measures both cooled surfaces temperatures (via multiple temperature sensors) as well as the dew point temperature of the ambient air and reset the supply temperature of the chilled water to maintain 5 degrees Fahrenheit (2.78 degrees Celsius) safety margin between cooled surface and ambient air dew point temperature.